-1. Ask questions if you have doubts or concerns.
+1.Askquestions if you have doubts or concerns.

-- Ask questions and make sure you understand the answers. - Choose a doctor with whom you feel comfortable talking. - Take a relative or friend with you to help you ask questions and understand answers.
+- · Ask questions and make sure you understand theanswers. - · Choose a doctor with whom you feel comfortabletalking. - · Take a relative or friend with you to help you take notes, ask questions and understand answers.

-2. Keep and bring a list of all the medicines you take.
+2.Keepand bring a list of all the medicines you take.

-- Bring the actual medicines or give your doctor and pharmacist a list of all the medicines and dosage that you take, including non-prescription (over-the-counter) medicines and nutritional supplements. - Tell your doctor and pharmacist about any drug, food, and other allergies you have, such as latex. - Ask about any risks or side effects of the medication and what to avoid while taking it.
-Be sure to write down what your doctor or pharmacist says. - Make sure your medicine is what the doctor ordered.
-Ask the pharmacist about your medicine if it looks different than you expected. - Read the label and patient package insert when you get your medicine, including all warnings and instructions. - Know how to use your medicine.
-Especially note the times and conditions when your medicine should not be taken - Contact your doctor or pharmacist if you have any questions.
+- · Bring the actual medicines or give your doctor and pharmacist a list of all the medicines and dosage that you take, including non-prescription (over-the-counter) medicines and nutritional supplements. - · Tell your doctor and pharmacist about any drug, food, and other allergies you have, such as to latex. - · Ask about any risks or side effects of themedication and what to avoid while taking it.
+Be sure to write down what your doctor or pharmacist says. - · Make sure your medicine is what the doctorordered.
+Ask your pharmacist about themedication if it looks different than you expected. - · Read the label and patient package insert whenyou get your medicine, including all warnings and instructions - · Know how to use your medicine.
+Especially note the times and conditions whenyour medicine should and should not be taken. - · Contact your doctor or pharmacist if you haveany questions. - · Understand both the generic and brand names of your medication.
+Thishelps ensure you don't receive double dosing from taking both a generic and abrand.
+It also helps prevent you from taking a medication to which you areallergic.

-3. Get the results of any test or procedure.
+3.Get the results of any test orprocedure.

-- Ask when and how you will get the results of tests or procedures. - Don't assume the results are fine if you do not get them when expected, be it in person, by phone, or by mail. - Call your doctor and ask for your results. - Ask what the results mean for your care.
+- Ask when and how you will get the results oftests or procedures.
+Will it be in person, by phone, mail, through the Planor Provider's portal? - Don't assume the results are fine if you do notget them when expected.
+Contact your healthcare providerand ask for your results. - Ask what the results mean for your care.

-4. Talk to your doctor about which hospital is best for your health needs.
+4. Talk to your doctor about whichhospital or clinic isbest for your health needs.

-- Ask your doctor about which hospital has the best care and results for your condition if you have more than one hospital to choose from to get the health care you need. - Be sure you understand the instructions you get about follow-up care when you leave the hospital.
+- Ask your doctor about which hospital or clinic has the best care and results for yourcondition if you have more than one hospital to orclinic choose from to get the health care you need. - Be sure you understand the instructions you getabout follow-up care when you leave the hospital orclinic.

-5. Make sure you understand what will happen if you need surgery.
+5.Make sure you understand what will happen if you need surgery.

-- Make sure you, your doctor, and your surgeon all agree on exactly what will be done during the operation. - Ask your doctor, "Who will manage my care when I am in the hospital?" - Ask your surgeon: - "Exactly what will you be doing?" - "About how long will it take?" - "What will happen after surgery?" - "How can I expect to feel during recovery?" - Tell the surgeon, anesthesiologist, and nurses about any allergies, bad reactions to anesthesia, and any medications or nutritional supplements you are taking.
+- Make sure you, your doctor, and your surgeon allagree on exactly what will be done during the operation. - Ask your doctor, "Who will manage my care when Iam in the hospital?"

+- · Ask your surgeon:

+- "Exactly what will you be doing?"

+- "About howlong will it take?"

+- "What will happen after surgery?"

+- "How can I expect to feel during recovery?"

+- Tell the surgeon, anesthesiologist, and nursesabout any allergies, bad reactions to anesthesia, and any medications ornutritional supplements you are taking.